 Q7 receives slightly different outputs.
 O1 was the most in-depth and listed some factors that influence the increased risk of colorectal cancer in IBD (especially in UC), such as, by way of example, duration of disease and severity of inflammation and family history, as well as how it is necessary to undergo regular surveillance colonoscopy and IBD therapy because of the action of some therapies for IBD in colorectal cancer management.
 Q7 O2 and O3 expounded these concepts more succinctly than O1 did.
 ChatGPT answers are scientifically plausible because, to date, European guidelines recommend risk stratification into three risk categories (i.e., lower, intermediate, and high) based on several parameters (e.g., extent of disease, familiarity, presence of stenosis/dysplasia, and extra-intestinal manifestations such as primary sclerosing cholangitis) and, based on these, determine the frequency with which patients with IBD should undergo surveillance colonoscopy[57].

-Q8: ChatGPT sufficiently weighs communication about the risk of cancer or infection related to biological therapy in IBDs
+Q8 - ChatGPT sufficiently weighs communication about the risk of cancer or infection related to biological therapy in IBDs

 The prevalence of colorectal cancer or colic dysplasia in IBD is far from insignificant and is responsible for 10%-15% of deaths in patients with IBD[58].
 The risk is especially high in UC patients with extensive disease after 8-10 years of diagnosis[57].
 In addition, undergoing some biological therapies may increase the risk of infectious events[59].